Psychedelic/crowns/mocks/MINT.md

 ## Failure when I provide the user principal list?

-Make sure that the user principals are provided in a single line, so no line breaks.
+Make sure that the user principals are provided in a single line, so no line breaks and use a single quote to wrap it, e.g. '["aaaa-zzzz", "bbbb-cae", "fsdfsd-dssdds-cae"]'.